What would you like to know more about?

 1. Complete the general configuration steps.

-3. Open the record for the user you're enabling multi-factor authentication for.
+3. Open the record for the user you want to enable multi-factor authentication for.

-Tip: Use that assign button (carefully!) to turn on multi-factor authentication for a group of users (for example, staff).
+Tip: Use that assign button (carefully!) to turn on multi-factor authentication for a group of users, such as staff.

 4. Set MFA Required to Yes.